SuperPWA/super-progressive-web-apps/readme.txt

 = 1.6 =
 * Date:
+* New Feature: WordPress Multisite Compatibility.
+One of the most requested features for SuperPWA is now here!
 * New Feature: Added description to the manifest.
 You can now include a brief description of what your app is about.
 * Enhancement: Moved manifest to the very top of wp_head for better compatibility with some browsers.
 * Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.